28+ Home Cooling Tips and

 Home cooling does not have to mean switching on the air conditioning and watching our energy bill skyrocket or cringing over our carbon footprint.

 Depending on your climate, between 20-50% of your annual energy consumption goes to cooling your house and accounts for 5-15% of your carbon footprint.

-Now is the time to make some adjustments to cut back on your AC usage, saving you money and decreasing your carbon output.
+Now is the time to make some adjustments to cut back on your AC usage, saving you money and decreasing your carbon output, even before you think you need it.
 Here are some ideas to get you started:

 Personal Cooling Alternatives:

 Keeping ourselves cool is the obvious first goal in home cooling.
 But what may not be obvious is that cooling our bodies is relatively easy and doesn't usually require cooling the entire space around you.

 - Install ceiling fans.